SAP/spartacus-docs/_pages/dev/security/security-headers.md

 **TODO**

 - Validate if the `X-XSS-Protection` header is turned off for Spartacus
-- Consider doing this globally
+- Consider doing this globally.

 ## X-Content-Type-Options